ibm-cloud-docs/vpc/snapshots_vpc_create.md

 ```
 {: codeblock}

-## Create a snapshot and fast restore snapshot clone with the API
+## Create a snapshot and a fast restore snapshot clone with the API
 {: #snapshots-vpc-create-snaphot-clone-api}
 {: api}